• Skip to main content

 • Cast Iron Skillet - the key to cooking these biscuits

-• Pastry Scraper - I use this to slice the biscuits for this recipe (a knife can also be used), but also to clean off the counter tops after.
+• Pastry Scraper - I use this to slice the biscuits for this recipe (a knife can also be used), but also to clean off the countertops after.

 To use a pastry cutter or a food processor for this recipe?
 It is a personal preference and I have done both!
 I grew up only using a pastry cutter and cutting in the fats by hand in a large bowl.
 But I have also used a food processor to make it a little faster.
-If using a food processor though - only use to cut in the butter into the flour!
+If using a food processor though - only use it to cut in the butter into the flour!
 After that, transfer it to a large bowl and add the rest by hand so that the dough will not be overworked and tough.
-Do not add in the cheese, chives, and buttermilk to the food porcessor and use that to mix!
-It will over work it and will not result in tender tall biscuits.
+Do not add the cheese, chives, and buttermilk to the food processor, and use that to mix!
+It will overwork it and will not result in tender tall biscuits.

 Step-by-Step Instructions